 Many investors are surprised to find out the broker-dealer firm making the investment product available to its financial advisors had duties and responsibilities that typically included conducting thorough research and due diligence effort before making the investment product available for sale.
 In failed (again) by failing to properly and adequately supervise the recommendations and sale of the investments to the clients.

 Senior debt notes are risky, illiquid, alternative investments for elderly and retired investors.
-Many FINRA recent cases suggest that recommendations of risky, illiquid, private placement alternative investments similar in nature and complexity to non-traded REITs and non-traded BDCs are not always appropriate for investors who may need liquidity.
+Many recent FINRA cases suggest that recommendations of risky, illiquid, private placement alternative investments similar in nature and complexity to non-traded REITs and non-traded BDCs are not always appropriate for investors needing liquidity.

 Broker-dealer firms recommending this investment had a duty to know and understand the investment and their client before making any recommendation to investors.
 Some broker-dealer firms fail their customers by not properly and adequately supervising the recommendations and sale of investments such as BDCA to investors.